typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 ![Schema](/images/working-with-tweets-schema.jpg)

-With that set, let's define a new method `initTweetOntology` inside `GraknTweetOntologyHelper` class and define our schema creation there.
+With that set, let's define a new method `initTweetSchema` inside `GraknTweetSchemaHelper` class and define our schema creation there.

 ```java-test-ignore
 public class GraknTweetOntologyHelper {